JayVee-Digital-Labs/jvdl-design-system/README.md

-# Getting Started with Create React App
+# Jay Vee Digital Labs Design System
+_UI Components for JVDL Apps_

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Create React App Available Scripts

 In the project directory, you can run: